New Student Registration: Public Policy and Governance

 PGOV 101 is the minimum prerequisite for all other courses in the program.

 Students intending major, joint major, or honours programs in Public Policy and Governance are expected to take the required ECON 101 and 102, and PSCI 101 and 102, in first year.
-They may also wish to choose the required STAT 101 as a second-term course in first year.
+They may also wish to choose the required STAT 101 in first year, usually in the semester other than that of their chosen section of PGOV 101.

 Public Policy and Governance is an interdisciplinary program, meaning that it incorporates relevant courses from other academic subjects.
 In addition to its core courses, Public Policy and Governance has designated courses from other departments that serve as allowable PGOV electives for the major, honours, subsidiary, minor, and pair in PGOV.